Aether-Electromagnetic theory and the Casimir effect: Introduction

 Additionally, we aim to establish new constraints on the aether field parameter, which is introduced as a possible solution to the extra dimension's length.
 To test these constraints, we can utilize experimental data obtained by Bressi et al. \cite{Bressi:2002fr}, where they measured the residual squared frequency shift $\Delta\nu^2$ in the context of the Casimir effect between parallel surfaces.
 In this experiment, a silicon cantilever coated with chromium interacts with a rigid surface, experiencing shifts in frequency due to the Casimir force.
 The experimental range covered distances between $0.5-3.0 \mu \mathrm{m}$, providing a high level of precision.

-In this work, we introduce the model in Section \ref{sec2}, where the aether field is incorporated into the Kaluza-Klein theory.
+We introduce the aether approach in Section \ref{sec2}, where we first provide a brief description of the aether dynamic scenery.
+Following that, we consider the incorporation of the aether gauge coupling into the Kaluza-Klein theory.
 We consider the introduction of two distinct boundary conditions: the Neumann boundary condition on the plates placed in the $z$-dimension and the quasi-periodic boundary condition in the extra dimension.
 In Section \ref{sec3}, we derive the Casimir energy in terms of the boundary condition parameters and also explore the influence of the compactified extra dimension.
 Section \ref{sec4} provides the closed expression for the Casimir force and analyzes the properties and phenomenology resulting from the system configuration.
 In Sec. \ref{sec5}, we estimate the size of the extra dimension based on experimental data and place constraints on the aether ratio parameter.
 Finally, in Section \ref{sec6}, we present the conclusions drawn from the results obtained in this work.
-For the most part of this paper we use natural units $\hbar=c=1$.
+For the most part of this paper, we use natural units $\hbar=c=1$.